mozilla/www.ccadb.org/cas/getting-started.md

     * '[Root Inclusion Request](inclusion)' cases are used for submitting requests for inclusion to Root Store Programs.
     * '[Add/Update Contacts](contacts)' cases are used to add or update POC information.

-**Reports**: Click on the 'Reports' tab (which may be under the 'More' tab), then click on 'All Folders' along the left column, and then click on 'CA Community Reports'.
+**Reports**: Click on the 'Reports' tab (which may be under the 'More' tab), then click 'All Folders' along the left column, and then click 'CA Community Reports'.

 [CCADB-Login]: https://ccadb.force.com/